 - Patches.
 Software codes are changed constantly as upgrades improve the performance and boost the security of a given program.
 On refurbished products, patches are upgraded to fix bugs and spare future customers the trouble of avoidable problems.

-To frame the “used vs. refurbished IT hardware” question another way, a used item can be a risky purchase, whereas a refurbished item will generally be as good as new.
+To frame the “used vs. authorized refurbished IT hardware” question another way, a used item can be a risky purchase, whereas a authorized refurbished item will generally be as good as new.

 A used piece of IT hardware would be a previously owned product that has simply been placed back on the market with basic functionality testing, but no upgrades.
 Therefore, the product could be anywhere from several months to several years old, but limited to the original microcode and firmware.
 Moreover, the product will probably not have been cleaned internally or given any expert maintenance.
 As such, the equipment could be outdated or of limited usefulness.
 In worst-case scenarios, a used item could fail after mere weeks or even days of use.